6 Questions to Ask Yourself Before Trying Medical Tourism

 If you can’t find a travel companion, consider working with a medical tourism company or medical concierge.
 While you won’t have anyone at your side in the hospital, you will have a local resource to turn to if you need extra help.

-What Will I Do if Things Go Wrong?
+What Will I Do if Things Go Wrong on My Medical Tourism Adventure?

 Even the simplest medical procedure involves the possibility of complications.
 Be sure you understand the risks involved with your particular procedure and know what you will do if you find yourself confronting post-operative illness or infection.